ElmGives/elmgives-api/contact/README.md

 # Handle contact us from Mobile apps

-Sngle endpoint to handle _email us_ from mobile Apps to Admins
+Single endpoint to handle _email us_ from mobile Apps to Admin

 ## Responses